Dedicated to Providing the Best Possible Care

 Colorectal surgeons at the University of Chicago Medicine diagnose and treat complex disorders of the colon, rectum and anus, including fissures, fistulas, hemorrhoids, colon and rectal cancer, diverticular disease, inflammatory bowel disease and pelvic floor conditions.
 With advanced training in the management of colorectal conditions, our surgeons are skilled in non-surgical, minimally invasive and traditional surgical techniques.
 In collaboration with specialists in digestive diseases, cancer and pelvic health, we ensure that each patient receives comprehensive and individualized care.
+We are one of the nation’s top-ranked hospitals for gastroenterology and GI surgery.

 The colon and rectal surgery team at UChicago Medicine cares for patients with a wide range of colorectal diseases and disorders, including: